-S. Lu et al., "High Efficiency Energy Storage System Design for Hybrid Electric Vehicle with Motor Drive Integration," Conference Record of the 2006 IEEE Industry Applications Conference 41st IAS Annual Meeting, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.
+S. Lu et al., "High Efficiency Energy Storage System Design for Hybrid Electric Vehicle with Motor Drive Integration," Proceedings of the IEEE Industry Applications Conference/41st IAS Annual Meeting (2006, Tampa, FL), vol. 5, pp. 2560-2567, Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.

 The definitive version is available at http://dx.doi.org/10.1109/IAS.2006.256899

 IEEE Industry Applications Conference/41st IAS Annual Meeting (2006: Oct.
 8-12, Tampa, FL)

 DC Motor Drives; DC-DC Power Convertors; Energy Storage; Hybrid Electric Vehicles; Hybrid Vehicle; Power Management; Regenerative Braking; Ultracapacitors; Electric Drives; Electric Motors; Electric Power Measurement; Electric Vehicles; Systems Analysis; Energy Storage Systems; Electric Energy Storage

 © 2006 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.